 The definitive ranking of all 43 Dragon Age and Mass Effect companions

-This article will play fast and loose with spoilers from throughout the Mass Effect series and the first two Dragon Age games, but won't spoil anything major from Dragon Age: Inquisition.
+This article will play fast and loose with spoilers from throughout the first three Mass Effect games and the first two Dragon Age games, but won't spoil anything major from Dragon Age: Inquisition or ME: Andromeda.

 With the release of Dragon Age: Inquisition we've all been treated to another Bioware RPG full of colorful teammates to join your protagonist on his or her journey through the world.
 Between the Mass Effect and Dragon Age trilogies Bioware has created some of the most memorable characters in gaming history -- as well as some bumps in the road that we'd all like to forget.